 Go fishing: Try to catch a trout at Como Lake Park.
 Learn more about fishing in Coquitlam.

 Coquitlam Farmers Market: On Sundays, don’t miss the Coquitlam Farmers Market, where you can pick up local produce and locally crafted food items or order lunch at an on-site food truck.
-It’s held weekly from 9 a.m. to 1 p.m. in the Dogwood Pavilion and Poirier Community Centre parking lots.
+It’s held weekly from 9 a.m. to 1 p.m. at 575 Poirier St. behind the Poirier Public Library.

 Trail Run or Walk: The cool shaded trails of Mundy Park are a great place to escape the summer heat – go early morning for an even cooler time